sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 if the character could clearly see the creature and the cave floor they're diving into.

- - You can use 2 points from the *Bad Bank* to create one level of disadvantage
+ * You can use 2 points from the *Bad Bank* to create one level of disadvantage

 This level of disadvantage should now be applied *consistently* whenever any character attempts to avoid a swooping attack in a dark environment from a bat creature without further expenditure from the Bad Bank.

-Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at them.
+Consistency prevents players from feeling the game is unfair or that you are especially aiming negative consequences at one player.

-### Critical Failures
+## Critical Failures

 If a player resolves a flip with the *critical failure* card, the GM may use 1 point from the *Bad Bank* to make an additional move.

+## Creating Deadly Combat Encounters

 `TODO`

- * Make a "soft" move
- * Give a foe an extra starting Stamina point
+ * Give a foe an extra starting Stamina point - 1 point
- * Reduce a friendly NPC's starting Stamina points
+ * Increase a foe's attack power die - 2 point
- * Give a foe +1 to the next time they do damage
+ * Give a foe a spot for a wound - 3 points

+## Creating Deadly Pursuits

+`TODO`

- * Make a cost a bit more expensive
+ * Make a player's move cost 1 physical or mental Stamina to execute

- * Make a treasure a bit less valuable
- * One of the character's resources gets cosmetically changed
+## It's a Decoy

+`TODO`

+If you spend 3 points from the *Bad Bank*, you can move the MacGuffin one level deeper into a dangerous place.
+Or have it swiped away at the last second by a dangerous foe.

+You can do this even if all facts led the players to think they were just about to acquire their prize.

 # Creating Challenges for Players